 1. Title: The title of the category.
 The default title will be the name of the color, which is filled in here.

 2. Note: Note area to fill in description information for this Zoning category.

-3. If you want, you can type the density in units per acre (or metric units per hectare), or the Floor Area Ratio (FAR) – the percentage of the site area that can be in building floor areas.
-A multi-story building may have a FAR of 600%, which would mean the floor area can be six times that of the gross site area.
+3. If you want, you can type the density in units per acre (or metric units per hectare), or the Floor Area Ratio (FAR) – the percentage of the zone that can be in building floor areas.
+A multi-story building may have a FAR of 600%, which would mean the floor area can be six times that of the gross zone.

 4. User Fields: You can add custom fields if needed to help define your usage.
 Click Add Field to add a new field.

 5. Symbol: The color or hatch you selected for this category.
 Click this area to assign a new color or hatch.

 6. Check this box if you want your color to appear as a Gradient.